Wurst-Imperium/Mo-Glass/README.md

 # Mo Glass

-Adds all the variants of glass that Mojang forgot about.
+Adds glass stairs and glass slabs to Minecraft.

 ## Setup For Developers (using Windows 10 and Eclipse)